 Like traders, investors may use the commissions and costs of acquiring and disposing of securities in the gain/loss calculation.
 But, other expenses (except for interest expense in certain cases) related to investing are not deductible.

 Investors use Schedule D and Form 8979 to report the sales of securities.

 Similarly, traders can also use Schedule D and Form 8949 to report the sales of securities.
 If doing so, they’re subject to the same limitations for claiming capital losses and the wash sales rules that are imposed on investors.

 However, traders have another alternative.
-They may elect to use Form 4797 to report the sales of their securities without the loss limitations and wash sale rules.
+If they have made the proper Mark-to-Market or Section 475(f) election with the IRS, then they may use Form 4797 to report the sales of their securities without the loss limitations and wash sale rules.

 - What types of nontaxable income should I enter for the sales tax deduction?

 - Who is eligible for the Lifetime Learning Credit?

 - What is the Qualified Business Income (QBI) deduction?